 A gentleman named Lauritz Theodor Hiorth lived at number 31.
 For a long time described as a merchant, he eventually became the Vice-Consul for Norway. the house has a curious side extension, lower than the main building.

 Numbers 5 to 11 were demolished by the early 1970s.
 Number 11 had been a dentist's surgery for half a century.
 Number 13 had become the Grange Social Club by 1949.
 Number 15 housed a builder's and then a glazing business from at the latest 1903.
-In 2011 it was put up for sale.
+(In 2011 it was put up for sale.
 The site was cleared in 2017 after an arson attack: the authorities had confiscated the house and were trying to sell it.
 The response to that was quick.
 In 2018 the site was replaced by an apartment block, designed in a style sympathetic to its neighbours.)
 In 1967 Netherfield Gardens was built up, and new 5, 7 and 9 appeared.
 The Grange Social Club was rebuilt and extended.
 In 1973 numbers 59 and 61 were renamed Westgreen Court.
 In 1976 the coffee house was replaced by maisonettes (numbers 65 to 71).
 In 1982 numbers 2 to 10 were built.
 Numbers 1A to 1H date from 1985.

 It is now possible to see the sequence of large-scale O.S. maps online at www.old-maps.co.uk.
 For this road enter the co-ordinates 411700 and 283180, and choose the 1:2,500 maps up until 1952-4 (there is no map at this scale for the 1930s).
 Use the enhanced zoom and the plus and minus buttons to change how close you wish to see the houses.
 The map can be dragged by using click and hold as normal.